Keerthanasrs/Hidden-Blast/README.md

 # Hidden-Blast
-Hidden Blast is a browser bomb survival game where you and the computer secretly select bombs and take turns clicking respective number block to test your luck.
+Hidden Blast is a browser bomb survival game where you and the computer secretly select bombs and take turns clicking tiles to test your luck.
 If a player hits the opponent’s hidden bomb, they instantly lose — otherwise the game continues until the maximum turns are reached or a draw is declared.

 🧨 Hidden Blast